underblob/CryptMailto/DOC.md

 ```

 **CryptMailto.decryptMailTags**( string *key* )
-returns null
+returns void
-Uses jQuery to decrypt all encrypted anchors on the page with the .mailto class.
+Uses jQuery to decrypt all encrypted anchors on the page with the `.mailto` class.
 Before:
 ```html
 	<a class="mailto">ENCRYPTEDEMAIL</a>